greatminds-life/blog2/content/blog/post-2.md

 #### Rule of 72
-Recently, I've got to learn about <mark>rule of 72</mark>, which allows you to estimate how long it will take to doulbe your investment by dividing 72 with the interest rate from your investment vehicle.
-Following table demonstrates it:
+Recently, I've got to learn about <mark>rule of 72</mark>, which allows you to estimate how long it will take to double your investment by dividing 72 with the interest rate from your investment vehicle.
+Following table demonstrates how it works:

 |interest rate|Years to double your money|
 |---|---|